 The elevated Diamond status you’ll get with the Aspire means you’ll earn points more quickly and be eligible for upgrades and other perks at Hilton.
 This card also offers unlimited airport lounge visits for you and two guests via the Priority Pass Select membership (providing access to over 1,200 lounges; excludes non-lounge experiences).

 That’s 3.5X the points a regular Hilton Honors member would earn (over 9,000 more points) and 5,685 more points than someone with the basic Hilton Honors American Express Card.

-Want a lot of points fast, for a small fee?
+Want a huge number of points fast, for a small fee?
 The Surpass card’s welcome bonus (also known as an introductory bonus) is pretty easy for most consumers to get.